 A dedicated Parent Portal

 Similar to using an App, having a Parent Portal ensures that parents have a dedicated forum they can use whenever they need to, to pick up insights into their child’s school life.
 From your perspective, this is a great tool for you to be able to streamline communications with them – now you can post updates as soon as you have them, direct any parental queries to the Portal for more information and empower parents to keep updated with any changes to school life.
 You can also monitor how many updates are read and how many visitors the site has had with additional analytics.

 A recent favourite in the virtual school environment, Microsoft Teams enables you to create collaborative classrooms and communicate with school staff en masse.
-A big concern of parents at the moment is the ability for their child to continue learning despite school closures.
+A big concern of parents at the moment is the ability for their child to continue learning even outside of the classroom.
 So, being able to facilitate the continuation of school life for your students through this software will help alleviate a lot of their concerns.

 We hope you’ve found this useful and if you have any additional recommendations surrounding how you manage communications with parents, we’d love to hear them – just email us at email@example.com.

 - 5 tips for promoting student wellbeing in your school June 10, 2019

 - 5 top tips to make writing your end of term report easier March 26, 2019

 - The impact of exam season on student wellbeing June 06, 2019

 - How to prepare your school timetables May 23, 2019